-If you have a decision in principle already the response will be much more warm as they will see you as a definite candidate rather than a time waster.
+If you have a decision in principle already the response will be much warmer as they will see you as a definite candidate rather than a time-waster.
 In fact the majority of estate agents tend not to take properties of the market until they have confirmation from a Mortgage Professional that a mortgage has been agreed in principle.
 This sometimes extends to written confirmation or the production of a Lender’s Decision In Principle Certificate.

 - Get Your Affairs In Order

 Firstly, it’s advisable to obtain an online credit report from either Equifax or Experian.
 This will highlight if there are any issues with your credit profile and will enable sure your Mortgage Broker to make an appropriate Mortgage Lender selection.
 Although it seems daft to say I regularly encounter would-be mortgage applicants who do not seem to have a handle on their finances.
 This will make Mortgage Lenders very nervous.
 You should familiarise yourself with your outgoings.
 Check your bank statements for your direct debits and standing orders for things like personal finance, transport costs, childcare etc, and payslips for deductions such as union subs, pension contributions etc. Do some research into your future costs such as service charges of the property you wish to buy, revised commuting costs, utility bills and council tax banding.
 The internet is very helpful in this respect.
 Basically, the more information you submit to your Mortgage Professional the more accurate Mortgage Agreement in Principle should be.

 - How long does a Mortgage Decision In Principle Last?
 Can it be renewed?